 Why Should I Be Concerned About Drug Use During Pregnancy?

-Mothers who use substances during pregnancy put themselves and their baby at risk.
-Studies suggest, women who use substances are less likely to seek prenatal care.
-They are at higher risk to contracting STDs, HIV and Hepatitis.
+Mothers who use substances during pregnancy put themselves and their babies at risk.
+Studies suggest that women who use substances are less likely to seek prenatal care.
+They are at higher risk of contracting STDs, HIV, and Hepatitis.
 The adverse effect on the baby can include poor growth, birth defects, premature birth, and seizures among others.
 Different substances can cause different problems for the baby:

 Heroin and related Opiates including Methadone

-- Seizures, and severe withdrawal symptoms which can last as long a 6 months
+- Seizures, and severe withdrawal symptoms which can last as long as 6 months

 - Increased rates of Sudden Infant Death Syndrome (SIDS)

 - Has significant effects on the growing fetus, and baby.
-Babies with Fetal Alcohol Syndrome have deformities which affect their facial features, head and heart.
-Their growth is impacted, and they also born with intellectual disabilities (mental retardation) which impacts the rest of their lives.
-The withdrawal period for alcohol can be a long a 18 months.
+Babies with Fetal Alcohol Syndrome have deformities that affect their facial features, head, and heart.
+Their growth is impacted, and they are also born with intellectual disabilities (mental retardation) which impact the rest of their lives.
+The withdrawal period for alcohol can be as long as 18 months.

 - Linked to premature births and babies with low birth weights.
 Babies can also experience bleeding in their brains.

-- Can cause baby to have low birth weight
+- Can cause the baby to have a low birth weight

-Babies suffering, and it really is suffering, with withdrawal symptoms need specialized care.
+Babies suffering from substance use while pregnant, and really is suffering, from withdrawal symptoms need specialized care.
 Usually, babies will begin to show symptoms in the hospital shortly after birth and before discharge.
 When symptoms are noticed by the medical staff they will begin treating the baby for the withdrawal symptoms.
 Other babies, may have already left the hospital before any symptoms begin to show.
 If this is the case, medical treatment should be sought as soon as the symptoms appear.